crystallabs/crysterm/README.md

 [unibilium.cr](https://github.com/crystallabs/unibilium.cr), and an animated PNG/GIF parser
 in [pnggif](https://github.com/crystallabs/pnggif).

-[tput.cr](https://github.com/crystallabs/tput.cr) implements all the terminal routines (Crysterm does not use ncurses).
-Tput uses the [unibilium](https://github.com/neovim/unibilium/) terminfo library, but it also has a standard, hardcoded mode which can be used when one does not wish to use unibilium or terminfo.
+[tput.cr](https://github.com/crystallabs/tput.cr) implements all the terminal routines, and does not use ncurses.
+For terminfo bindings it uses [unibilium](https://github.com/neovim/unibilium/), but it also supports a built-in, standard mode which does not use terminfo at all.
 (A lot of modern software just hardcodes the sequences.)

-The other important module at the core is [event_handler](https://github.com/crystallabs/event_handler). through which all app events are routed.
+The other important module at Crysterm's core is [event_handler](https://github.com/crystallabs/event_handler). through which all app events are routed.

 ## Trying out the examples